erosvitor/expense-book/README.md

 # About
-Project created in the course API RESTful with Kotlin.
+Project created in the course API REST with Kotlin.

 ## Requirements
 * Java 17.x.x